lucasmllr/xsbert/README.md

 **Models**

 We provide two models.
 Both are fined-tuned from pre-trained sentence-transformers:
-- *xs-mpnet* is fine-tuned off the 12-layer [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) model.
+- [*xs_mpnet*](https://www2.ims.uni-stuttgart.de/data/xsbert/xs_mpnet.zip) is fine-tuned off the 12-layer [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) model.
-- *xs-droberta* is based on the shallower 4-layer [all-distillroberta-v1](https://huggingface.co/sentence-transformers/all-distilroberta-v1) model.
+- [*xs_droberta*](https://www2.ims.uni-stuttgart.de/data/xsbert/xs_distilroberta.zip) is based on the shallower 4-layer [all-distillroberta-v1](https://huggingface.co/sentence-transformers/all-distilroberta-v1) model.

+You can use the `models.load_model()` method to download and initialize either of these models as shown in the demo notebook.
+Alternatively, you can also download the checkpoints by clicking the above links, unpack them, and initialize the `models.XSMPNet` or `models.XSRoberta` class from them.

 **Fine-Tuning**